CraftMesh: High-Fidelity Generative Mesh Manipulation via Poisson Seamless Fusion

-{Controllable, high-fidelity mesh editing remains a significant challenge in 3D content creation.
-Existing generative methods often struggle with complex geometries and fail to produce detailed results.
-We propose CraftMesh, a novel framework for high-fidelity generative mesh manipulation via Poisson Seamless Fusion.
-Our key insight is to decompose mesh editing into a pipeline that leverages the strengths of 2D and 3D generative models: we edit a 2D reference image, then generate a region-specific 3D mesh, and seamlessly fuse it into the original model.
+\textit{ Controllable, high-fidelity mesh editing remains a significant challenge in the domain of 3D content creation.
+Existing generative methods often struggle with complex geometries and fail to preserve fine-scale details.
+We propose CraftMesh, a novel framework for high-fidelity generative mesh manipulation based on Poisson Seamless Fusion.
+We decompose mesh editing into a pipeline that leverages the strengths of 2D image editing and 3D generation models: we first edit a 2D reference image, then generate a 3D mesh corresponding to the edited region, and fuse it seamlessly into the original mesh through a Geometry and Texture Fusion method.
 We introduce two core techniques: Poisson Geometric Fusion, which utilizes a hybrid SDF/Mesh representation with normal blending to achieve harmonious geometric integration, and Poisson Texture Harmonization for visually consistent texture blending.
-Experimental results demonstrate that CraftMesh outperforms state-of-the-art methods, delivering superior global consistency and local detail in complex editing tasks.}
+We demonstrate state-of-the-art structural consistency, geometric fidelity, and texture quality in challenging editing scenarios. }\\ Project page: \url{https://jameshu.org/CraftMesh}